 If you’ve changed your dog’s food too rapidly or they’ve eaten something new, this can affect your dog’s poop.
-When you want to introduce new food to your dog, it needs to be done gradually by adding a small amount of the new food to the old every day.
-The amount of new food is slowly increased until the old food is completely phased out.
+When you want to introduce new food to your dog, it needs to be done gradually by adding a small amount of new food to the old every day.
+The new food is slowly increased until the old food is completely phased out.

 5. Not Enough Water

 Not enough water in your dog’s system can lead to drier poop, which will be harder to pass.
 Always ensure that your pup has constant access to clean and fresh water.
 The water bowl should always be cleaned and filled with fresh water every day.
 It should be located where your dog can always get to it.